 Genetic screening is a process used to determine a child's risk of inheriting certain diseases or birth defects from his or her parents.
-Couples planning to have a baby might be concerned about illnesses that have occurred in family members.
+Couples planning to have a baby might be concerned about illnesses that have occurred in family members or problems with previous pregnancies.
 The best time to have genetic screening is before a pregnancy, but it can also be done at specific time points during a pregnancy.

 Keep in mind that genetic testing is not done for every pregnancy.
 Some have an increased risk of having a child with a genetic condition.
 Here are some common reasons your healthcare provider may recommend genetic screening:

 Conditions that your healthcare provider may screen for include:

 You should find out about the medical history of your family, including hereditary diseases in your mother and father's families.
 If possible, ask your parents and your partner's parents about any abnormalities, disabilities, or intellectual disability in the family.
 Make a record of any of the following personal information:

 During the genetic screening process, your healthcare provider will ask you and your partner for a detailed family history of diseases, disorders, and birth defects.
 You may be given blood tests.
 If you are already pregnant, you might be given tests to examine the chromosomes and condition of the fetus.
 The family history may help determine which genetic tests will be needed.